Impact Academy provides “a place of refuge” for leaders during crisis

 “Just as education has to adapt and change, we have to adapt and change,” she said.
 “Being able to continuously grow your leadership style and leadership approach and be adaptive to the changing environment is so important, because many of us have had to deal with situations we’ve never dealt with before.
 So we have to continuously grow in our leadership if we want to ensure that our students are successful, and it’s really valuable to be part of a community where you can be vulnerable enough to do that.”

 Are you interested in joining Impact Academy next year?
-Applications for the 2022-23 fellowship are now open.
+Applications are now open.